by Kitchen Cabinet Depot • July 13, 2020

 - Oil-based stains - Traditional stains.
 Concerns now about environmental effects of petroleum vapors.
 Good for touching up or restraining kitchen cabinets.
 Permanent; doesn’t fade; doesn’t raise grain; additional coats darken.
 Difficult to clean up.
 Has an unpleasant odor and is flammable.

-- Water-based stains - Replacing oil based stains because they are easy to use and safe for the environment.
+- Water-based stains - Replacing oil-based stains because they are easy to use and safe for the environment.
 Easy to clean up.
 Safe to use.
 Additional coats will darken.

 - Penetrating oil stains - Also called Danish oils and rubbing oils.
 These protect the wood as well as stain it.
 Works well with woods that have an attractive grain.
 Doesn’t require a finish coat.
 Wipes on with a rag.
 Doesn’t hide grain.
 They are flammable with a limited choice of colors.

 - Gel stains - Simplest for the amateur to use.
 Gel adheres to vertical surfaces and doesn’t run.
 Works well with complicated surfaces.
 It is simple to apply.
-Doesn’t raise grain and additional coats will not darken.
-Expensive, difficult to clean up and comes in a limited choice of colors.
+Doesn’t raise the grain and additional coats will not darken.
+Expensive, difficult to clean up, and comes in a limited choice of colors.

 - One-step stain and finish - Quickest way to finish wood on kitchen cabinets if you are not too critical about achieving exact color.
 Obtains uniform results.
-Doesn’t raise grain and is quick to use.
+Doesn’t raise the grain and is quick to use.
 Cannot build up color.
 The color is not deep or clear.

 overall rating: my rating: log in to rate